 When a crisis hits, how will you cope with the media spotlight?
 This workshop will help you choose the right tactics to effectively communicate with employees, customers, public officials and other key stakeholders during an issue or crisis.

 Go behind the scenes to hear how actual crises were handled, and participate in group breakout sessions to work on realistic scenarios and practice lessons learned.
-Evaluate the benefits and pitfalls of engaging Twitter, Facebook, YouTube and other social media in a crisis, and decide when to arrange media interviews vs. issuing written statements.
-You’ll learn how to:
+You’ll receive tested guidelines, checklists and templates to help you quickly build a new crisis communications plan or improve an existing plan.
+You’ll also evaluate the benefits and pitfalls of engaging on Twitter, Facebook, YouTube and other social media channels during a crisis, as well as gain understanding of when to arrange media interviews versus issuing written statements.
+You’ll also learn how to:

 Participants earn 2.0 APR Maintenance Credits for a one-day course.
-For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.
+Learn more about Accreditation maintenance.